-- Indigenous peoples in Bolivia use eco-tourism that's based on the conservation of the Tacana territory with the traditional knowledge and practices, to diversify economic development and steward nature. - o Indigenous peoples in Asia practice collective and sustainable stewardship of forests, which contributes to global efforts to mitigate climate change.
+- Indigenous peoples in Bolivia use eco-tourism that's based on the conservation of the Tacana territory with the traditional knowledge and practices, to diversify economic development and steward nature. - O Indigenous peoples in Asia practice collective and sustainable stewardship of forests, which contributes to global efforts to mitigate climate change.
 In Nepal, native tree plantation helps store carbon and promotes cultural values associated with forest stewardship.
-In Bangladesh, community-managed natural forests, also known as village common forests, provide vital services to meet the daily needs of community members and help conserve local biodiversity.
+He Bangladesh, community-managed natural forests, also known as village common forests, provide vital services to meet the daily needs of community members and help conserve local biodiversity.
 In Indonesia, indigenous peoples observe sustainable farming and agricultural practices, and revere forests as "places of worship".
-The knowledge and values of indigenous peoples are shaped by and rooted in their harmonious interactions with nature.
+The knowledge and values of indigenous peoples are shaped by and rooted in their harmonious interactions with nature. - Submission from the UN regional group Eastern Europe highlighted climate mitigation practices in Russia that consider the interests of indigenous peoples and local communities.
+For example, the first Russian climate efficiency rating contains the "Just Transition" section and considers the interests of stakeholders in developing corporate decarbonization strategies.